rhobbie/Sim704/README.md

 When the simulator exits then "finished." is printed to the console.
 This means that all cached data is written and all open files are closed.

-Usefull documentation links for the 704, UASAP and Fortran:
+Documentation links for the 704, UASAP and Fortran:

 IBM 704 Manual of Operation
        http://bitsavers.org/pdf/ibm/704/24-6661-2_704_Manual_1955.pdf